ItsGamerik/get-img/README.md

 ## Description

-Index images in a discord channel with a simple command and save the links to a file.
+Index images and messages in a discord channel with a simple command and save the content to a file. you can either only save the attachments of the messages or a csv-style file containing the author, content and timestamp of all messages in a discord channel.

 ## Usage